jrtabash/stock_portfolio/README.md

    -d, --desc            Used with order by option to sort in descending order -h, --help            Prints help information
-   -g, --show-groupby    Show quantities and current notional values grouped by symbol -c, --use-cache       Use local cache to store latest stock prices -V, --version         Prints version information
+   -g, --show-groupby    Show quantities and current notional values grouped by symbol -V, --version         Prints version information

 OPTIONS:
-   -x, --exclude <exclude>       Exclude stocks by type or symbols; one of stock, etf or a comma separated list of symbols -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include        Include stocks by type or symbols; one of stock, etf or a comma separated list of symbols
+   -c, --cache <cache_file>      Local cache file to store latest stock prices -x, --exclude <exclude>       Exclude stocks by type or symbols; one of stock, etf or a comma separated list of symbols -e, --export <export_file>    Export gains and losses table to a csv file -i, --include <include        Include stocks by type or symbols; one of stock, etf or a comma separated list of symbols